wheelercj/tias/README.md

 ## giving input

-You can give input to your code by wrapping it with three backticks and then listing the space-separated inputs after.
+You can give input to your code by wrapping it with three backticks and then listing the inputs after.

 ![input demo](images/input.png)